galadhremmin/Parf-Edhellen/README.md

 ```

 > Always make sure to [follow Laravel's guidelines and best practices](https://laravel.com/docs/9.x/deployment) before moving the app into production.

+## Development

+Run *Parf Edhellen* locally by executing `php artisan serve`.
+You need to compile the TypeScript application by running `npm run watch`.

 ## Want to help out?
 If you are interested in helping out, please get in touch with [galadhremmin](https://github.com/galadhremmin).